ono7/dotfiles2/.info/terraform.md

 `depends_on` = specify hidden dependecies or when a resource or agument relies on other resources
-`count` = create multiple resources instance according to a count `for_eaxh` = create multiple instances according to a map or a set of strings `provider` = select a non-default provider configuration `lifecycle` = set lifecycle customizations `provisioners` and `connection` - take extra actions after resource creation
+`count` = create multiple resources instance according to a count `for_each` = create multiple instances according to a map or a set of strings `provider` = select a non-default provider configuration `lifecycle` = set lifecycle customizations `provisioners` and `connection` - take extra actions after resource creation